vilaphongdouangmala/angular-builder-io/MODEL-INSTRUCTIONS.md

 * Use `@apply` sparingly and only for genuinely reusable, complex patterns that don't fit into a single component.
 Prefer extracting reusable patterns to Angular components instead.
 * Leverage **Tailwind's responsive design capabilities** using prefixes (e.g., `sm:`, `md:`, `lg:`).
 * Ensure Tailwind configuration (`tailwind.config.ts`) is correctly set up for **purging unused CSS** in production builds.
 * Use CSS custom properties (variables) for **theming**.
-Define a color palette in tailwind.config.js that references these variables.
-This allows for dynamic theme changes (e.g., light/dark mode) by updating a single set of variables, rather than changing individual utility classes.
+Define a color palette in tailwind.config.ts that references these variables.
+This allows for dynamic theme changes by updating a single set of variables, rather than changing individual utility classes.

 ---